ClimateCompatibleGrowth/GeoH2/README.md

 The model outputs the levelized cost of hydrogen (LCOH) at the demand location including production, storage, transport, and conversion costs.

 In the code provided, the specific use case of Namibia is investigated.
+Parameter references for this case are attached.
-As the code is written in a generalized way, it is possible to analyse all sorts of regions.
+However, as the code is written in a generalized way, it is possible to analyse all sorts of regions.
 ___

 # Installation instructions